 Try simple, natural strategies to help keep your child healthy and strong.
 These tips can also help the body fight illness more efficiently.

 Eat from the rainbow.
-During cold and flu season, it’s especially important to avoid
+During cold and flu season, it’s especially important to avoid non-nourishing foods which can aggravate symptoms and make it harder for the immune system to respond to illness.

 “Good nutrition is essential to a strong immune system and it can offer seasonal protection from illnesses, as well as other health problems like allergies,” says registered dietitian Joan Sechrist, PhD.